Learning Skills workshops

 - Instructional videos

-- A discussion of students’ responsibilities in relation to academic integrity and their rights under the Macquarie University Academic Honesty Policy
+- A discussion of students’ responsibilities in relation to academic integrity and their rights under the Macquarie University Academic Integrity Policy

 - FAQs on plagiarism and Turnitin